OCDCpro/LAYR/challenge/README.md

 You must extend and enhance the provided testbench by implementing your own set of custom functional test cases.
 These tests should thoroughly verify the correctness of your hardware design and demonstrate that it behaves as expected under various operating conditions.
 Your custom test cases should focus on:

-* Correct handling of OCDC Identification and/or Authenticated Identification Protocol commands (e.g., GET_ID, AUTH);
+* Correct handling of LAYR Identification and/or Authenticated Identification Protocol commands (e.g., GET_ID, AUTH);
 * SPI communication with the keycard and external EEPROM;
 * Validation of both successful and failed authentication attempts;
 * Triggering the unlock signal only after proper authorization;